mrzResearchArena/Linux/RemoteServerHandling.md

 &nbsp;

-### 5. How to copy a file/directory from local machine to remote machine?
+### 5.1.
+How to copy a file/directory from local machine to remote machine?
+(Use Remote Terminal)

 ```console
 user@machine:~$ scp  <source>  <destination>